sympy/sympy/doc/src/modules/physics/continuum_mechanics/beam_problems.rst

 ---------

 There is a beam of length 30 meters.
-A moment of magnitude 120 Nm is applied in the clockwise direction at the end of the beam.
+A moment of magnitude 120 Nm is applied in the counter-clockwise direction at the end of the beam.
 A point load of magnitude 8 N is applied from the top of the beam at the starting point.
 There are two simple supports below the beam.
 One at the end and another one at a distance of 10 meters from the start.
 The